JuliaDatabases/MySQL.jl/README.md

 # Multi-Query

-`mysql_execute_query` handles multi-query.
+`mysql_execute` handles multi-query.
 It returns an array of DataFrames and integers.
  The DataFrames correspond to the SELECT queries and the integers respresent the number of affected rows corresponding to non-SELECT queries in the multi statement.